Spider-Man book series: Spider-Man and Iron Man: Doom's Day Book Two: Sabotage (1997)

 Written by Pierce Askegren and Danny Fingeroth.
 Tony Stark has created an "Infinity Engine", a space craft which when launched into space and parked at Stark's recently restored "Ad Astra" space platform will beam down an unlimited supply of energy to the planet.
 Peter Parker, who was at the Stark party when the Engine was revealed, meets Tony Stark who offered him a job as a lab assistant to Dr. Haberman, who is the scientist who is programming the calibration software.
 Haberman has all the Infinity Engine software on his computer and Hydra come and shoot Haberman and take the software.
 Peter feels guilty because he couldn't be there to save Haberman.
-He and Iron Man go to rescue the space-ware from Hydra and Baron Wolfgang von Strucker.
+He and Iron Man go to rescue the space-ware from Hydra and Baron Strucker.
 A.I.M. appear attempt to get it too, and S.A.F.E. sends up a task force in a commandeered NASA shuttle.

 Spider-Man and Fantastic Four: Doom's Day Book Three: Wreckage (1997)

 Written by Eric Fein and Pierce Askegren.
 Doctor Doom's robots (masquerading as Hydra Dreadnaughts) rescue Doctor Octopus, and take both to Doom's New York lab, where Doom forces Doc Ock to assist him constructing the device that will conquer the world.
 Breaking into the Fantastic Four's building, Doom steals the energies of the Negative Zone.
 Doom then builds a giant Infinity Engine combo Gamma Syphon thingy on top of a tall building, and starts his countdown.
-Naturally, the Fantastic Four, Spider-Man, and SAFE combine to defeat him - assisted by Ock who rebels against being conscripted by Doom.
+Naturally, the Fantastic Four, Spider-Man, and SAFE combine to defeat him - assisted by Doctor Octopus, who rebels against being conscripted by Doom.